Tommy Cash (rapper): Design

 Early in his career, Tommy Cash made clear his interest in fashion and desire to work in the clothing design industry.
 In 2018, he released a clothing line that subversively imitates American styles with European elements and in-jokes.
 Rick Owens teamed up with Tommy Cash for a limited-edition hoodie collaboration in late 2019.

-In 2021, Tommy Cash put out feelers for a collaboration with IKEA, presenting the bread-shaped sofa paired with a carpet designed by Gab Bois, called "Loafa".
-Later, IKEA representatives confirmed that there has been no official collaboration with the rapper, and they also did not see the "Loafa" project as feasible.
+In 2021, he put out feelers for a collaboration with IKEA, presenting the bread-shaped sofa paired with a carpet designed by Gab Bois, called "Loafa".
+Later, IKEA representatives confirmed that was no official collaboration with the rapper, and they also did not see the "Loafa" project as feasible.

-In 2021, Tommy Cash teamed up with sportswear brand Adidas to create the world's longest sneakers.
+Also in 2021, Tommy Cash teamed up with sportswear brand Adidas to create the world's longest sneakers.
 The metre-long shoes—one white, one black—are a one-off model designed at the request of the artist.
-"When I said to adidas that I want to make the longest shoe in the world as our collab, they were like, Wtf, Tommy.
-But five months later here we are," the rapper wrote on Instagram.
+He wrot on Instagram: "When I said to adidas that I want to make the longest shoe in the world as our collab, they were like, Wtf, Tommy.
+But five months later here we are."
 Daniel Rogers of Dazed opined: "Now, if we're talking COVID restrictions, these sneakers have surely got every social distancing regulation covered.
 Unfortunately though, us peasants will have to continue to rub up against each other as this gargantuan pair is a one-off, made solely for Cash".
 Although the extra-long Superstars are a bespoke piece, the rapper's collaboration with Adidas also spawned a more wearable pair of mismatched trainers – one black, one white and both normally sized.
-A limited number of this pared-back version, which features Tommy's signature laser-engraved on the heel and a yin and yang print on the insole, was made available to the public via a raffle.
+A limited number of this pared-back version, which features Tommy Cash's signature laser-engraved on the heel and a yin and yang print on the insole, was made available to the public via a raffle.